US women win fourth straight gold at World Cup, top China - WHIZ News

 WOMEN’S WORLD

 FIBA Secretary General Andreas Zagklis was pleased that half of the officials in the tournament were female and five of the 12 head coaches were women.
-Both China and the U.S. had women in charge of their teams, marking the second straight time that two female coaches made it to the gold medal game.
+Both China and the U.S. had women in charge of their teams, the second straight time that two female coaches made it to the gold-medal game.

 MISSING IN ACTION